nathanialf/playdatebobble/README.md

 #### [Medium Priority]
 - Levels
-  - Add extra barriers in level files
+  - Add extra barriers in level files [ IN-PROGRESS ]
     - Check for malformed setup of barriers in loadLevel()
+    - Add length value to barrier object
   - Build a level editor
     - PC based, not playdate based
     - Building by hand is far too time consuming when adding all neighbor pairs